dwadden/dygiepp/doc/config.md

 DyGIE adds one layer of complexity on top of this.
 It factors the configuration into:

 - Components that are common to all DyGIE models.
 These are defined in [template.libsonnet](../training_config/template.libsonnet).
 - Components that are specific to single model trained on a particular dataset.
-These are contained in the `jsonnet` files in the [training config](training_config) repo.
+These are contained in the `jsonnet` files in the [training config](../training_config) directory.
 They use the jsonnet inheritance mechanism to extend the base class defined in `template.libsonnet`.
 For more on jsonnet inheritance, see the [jsonnet tutorial](https://jsonnet.org/learning/tutorial.html)

 ## Required settings

-The [template.libsonnet](training_config/template.libsonnet) file leaves three variables unset.
+The [template.libsonnet](../training_config/template.libsonnet) file leaves three variables unset.
 These must be set by the inheriting object.
-For an example of how this works, see [scierc_lightweight.jsonnet](training_config/scierc_lightweight.jsonnet).
+For an example of how this works, see [scierc_lightweight.jsonnet](../training_config/scierc_lightweight.jsonnet).

 - `data_paths`: A dict with paths to the train, validation, and test sets.
 - `loss_weights`: Since DyGIE has a multitask objective, the individual losses are combined based on user-determined loss weights.